- Support children, youth, and families by strengthening intergenerational dynamics and relationships;

 - Network with local and international communities that will enhance the lives of NAAAP families across multiple generations.

-Recent SPIN Events
+SPIN Events across North America

 - Philadelphia: As part of its multi-chapter Northeast Leadership Conference (NAAAPNELC) on July 25, 2014, NAAAP Philadelphia organized an interactive panel called “Bridging the Generational Gap: Asian American Families” which was composed of stories and experiences from successful Asian American parents about ways to connect and grow family relationships when facing generational, cultural and communication gaps.
+In 2013, NAAAP Philadelphia launched its SPIN program with an annual picnic for a fun day of family activities and networking.
+For more information, contact Carol Wong at email@example.com.

-- Toronto: On October 26, 2013, NAAAP Toronto organized a health information session by the world-renowned SickKids Hospital.
+- Toronto: In October 2013, NAAAP Toronto organized a health information session by the world-renowned SickKids Hospital.
 Dr. Andrew Howard, an Orthopaedic Surgeon, Senior researcher, and Associate Professor, talked about how to prevent traumatic brain injuries.
 He focused on sport and playground issues.
 For more information, contact Jennifer Uy at firstname.lastname@example.org.